grapheo12/grapheo12.github.io/content/tech/lamport-clock.md

 Ram's job is to note what the bowler does, while Sam records the batsman.

-At the end of the day, there notebooks look like these:
+At the end of the day, their notebooks look like these:

 ```
 [Ram]